 Prerequisite: COMM 356.
 This advanced course in broadcast design explores the various digital postproduction techniques, such as rotoscoping, paint, color correction, motion-tracking, compositing, motion graphics, and other advanced imaging tools for creating and establishing the "right look" for various broadcast media.
-Lab fee.

-COMM 455 • Communication Teaching Assistantship (1-6 units)
+COMM 455 • Communication Teaching Internship (1-6 units)

-Open to juniors or seniors with a 3.0 GPA or with the approval of the department chair.
+Prerequisite: Open to juniors or seniors with a G.P.A. of 3.0 or above.
+Must have the consent of the instructor and the division chair.
 Regular hours each week for classes and/or meetings are established at the beginning of the semester.
-The teaching assistant helps an instructor in planning and conducting a course and/or research session.
-May be repeated for a maximum of six units
+The teaching intern helps an instructor in planning and conducting a course and/or research session.
+This course may be taken for 1-3 units per semester.
+May be repeated for a maximum of six units.